 Vegetation or green cover is any surface with soil and vegetation.
-It's important in providing ecological benefits and creating a harmonious relationship between the natural and manmade environments.
-However, in Forest Glen/Montgomery Hills, the green cover is only between 6 and 20 percent of the commercial areas, compared to adjacent residential areas with nearly 35 percent.
-The character differences between these zones is apparent.
+It is important in providing ecological benefits and creating a harmonious relationship between the natural and manmade environments.
+However, in Forest Glen/Montgomery Hills, the green cover is only between 6 and 20 percent of the commercial areas compared to adjacent residential areas with nearly 35 percent.

-The absence of green cover is noticeable in the commercial areas where there are highly impervious surfaces throughout, including roads, rooftops, buildings, and parking lots.
-These surfaces, combined with a rise in temperatures due to climate change, have chemical reactions that increase ground-level ozone levels, contributing to increased heat island effect.
+The absence of green cover is most noticeable in the commercial areas where there are highly impervious surfaces throughout, including roads, rooftops, buildings and parking lots.
+These surfaces, combined with a rise in temperatures due to climate change, create chemical reactions that increase ground-level ozone levels, contributing to increased heat island effect.

 The plan recommends countering these consequences with expanded green cover through planted roofs, trees, bioretention systems, planting beds, even lawns.
-Green cover provides valuable services to cool air and surface temperatures, sequester carbon, improv air and water quality, and reduce heat island effect and exposure to ultraviolet radiation.
-It has also been proven to improve quality of life by increasing psychological fitness and can directly affect the economy by improving local appeal.
+Green cover provides valuable services to cool air and surface temperatures, sequester carbon, improve air and water quality, reduce heat island effect and exposure to ultraviolet radiation.
+It has also been proven to improve quality of life by increasing psychological fitness and can directly affect the economy by improving physical appeal.